Tapas Bars in Barcelona: Exploring the Antiquity of Barcelona’s Gothic Quarter

 Plaça Sant Jaume

-The name of the square is taken from the Church of Sant Jaume, a medieval structure that was razed in the early 18th century to make space for government buildings.
+The name of the square is taken from the Church of Sant Jaume.
+This medieval structure was razed in the early 18th century to make space for government buildings.

 What time does the tour start and how long does it last?